 Re-evaluating the JEE Main 2026 Results

 Requests to re-evaluate JEE scores and percentiles will not be permitted by NTA.
-No revisions will be accepted after the final answer key PDF is made available, as the JEE Main 2026 results will be released after the final answer key.
+No revisions will be accepted after the final answer key PDF is made available, as the JEE Main 2026 results were released along with the final answer key on February 16, 2026.
 It is important to remember that the AIR, percentage, and NTA score listed in the JEE Main 2026 Results will be final.

 However, you can challenge the JEE Main 2026 Answer Key before the results are announced.
 The final answer key created after resolving all the objections raised by students will be used as the bedrock for releasing the JEE Main 2026 results.